 Bruce has been and currently is a formal advisor or board member for many firms and provides specific, strategic advice to many more on a regular basis.
 He has done several, contract turnaround projects in which he has worked with existing management throughout.
 And, he is currently working on two separate, but related start-ups that leverage software-as-a-service technology to create new business models for distributors.

-Other than that, Bruce has two wonderful kids, lives in Coconut Grove, FL and plays a good game of tennis.
+Other than that, Bruce has two wonderful kids, lives in Aspen, CO, and plays a good game of tennis.
 In a previous life, Bruce graduated from Princeton with a BA in biochemistry and Harvard Business School with an MBA.